GoosefleetEO/aa-moonmining/README.md

 **IMPORTANT**

-This is a heavy modified fork of the original moonstuff app from colcrunch.
+This is a heavy modified fork of the original moonplanner app from colcrunch.
 It's not migration compatible with the original due to major model changes.

 Requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed to work.